-Copy of student survey, and results of such survey
+Student and/or employment surveys and results of such survey

 Other data as needed

 It is important to note that since all courses must have student learning outcomes assessed, it is important to ALWAYS have a full-time faculty person involved in the process.
 Furthermore, it is a best practice that a person(s) meeting the Minimum Qualifications for the discipline in which the course will be placed be involved in the development of the course content.